-Poetry Ireland Review is published quarterly.
+Poetry Ireland Review is published three times annually.
 We welcome unsolicited submissions of poems, and proposals for articles and reviews, from Ireland and abroad, in Irish or English.

 Guidelines for Poetry Submissions